Icikowski/MyApps/README.md

 ## Repositories

-Use subcommands of `myapps repos` to manage the repositories.
+Use subcommands of `myapps repo` to manage the repositories.

 <details>
 <summary><strong>Example repository structure</strong></summary>